christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.markdown

 # Cuda compilation tools, release 7.0, V7.0.27
 {% endhighlight %}

+You can also install the [latest version of the driver (recommended)](http://www.nvidia.com/object/mac-driver-archive.html) because the driver in Cuda is not the latest one.

 2\.
 Download CuDNN (pass this step if your Mac GPU is not CUDA capable)

     wget https://s3-eu-west-1.amazonaws.com/christopherbourez/public/cudnn-6.5-osx-v2.tgz